Azure/azure-openapi-validator/docs/rules.md

 All services should follow the Azure API Guidelines for specifying the API version using a query parameter with a date-based value.

 Please refer to [version-policy.md](./version-policy.md) for details.

+### XmsLongRunningOperationOptions

+The x-ms-long-running-operation-options should be specified explicitly to indicate the type of response header to track the async operation, see [x-ms-long-running-operation-options](https://github.com/Azure/autorest/tree/main/docs/extensions#x-ms-long-running-operation-options)

+Please refer to [x-ms-long-running-operation-options.md](./x-ms-long-running-operation-options.md) for details.

 ### XmsClientNameParameter